thejamespower/js-blockchain/README.md

 ## To Do:
 - API integration tests
 - Blockchain nodes
-- Network synchronization and consenus
+- Network synchronization and consensus
 - Block explorer